Police arrest 18-year-old suspect in Fort Wayne murder of 18-year-old

 Corbin Scott Cornett, of Fort Wayne, died at the crime scene from multiple gunshot wounds in a homicide, the Allen County Coroner’s Office says.

-Police arrested Xavier Velez.
+Police arrested Xavier G. Velez.
 He was in the Allen County jail on Tuesday night.

 The shooting was reported in the 1000 block of Huestis Avenue.
 That’s southwest of downtown in a residential and business area off Broadway.